 Leaving Petra behind we continue to the stunning desert landscapes of Wadi Rum.
 Here you will have a 3-hour jeep safari where you will be able to view strange rock formations and the immense rust coloured 'jebels' which scatter the desert floor.
 In the evening we join a semi-permanent Bedouin Camp where we will spend the evening in pre-erected tents (or outside beneath the stars if you prefer).
 We head out of the camp late in the afternoon for a fun 1 1/2-hour camel ride, hopefully taking in a spectacular sunset over the desert and cliffs.
-Note: In the winter months (Nov-Feb) desert temperatures can be cold at night and we use a permanent camp with fixed tents and hot showers to provide more comfort.
 After breakfast and traditional Bedouin tea we make the short drive to Aqaba, renowned for its coral reefs, water sports and luxurious accommodation.
 We have left today free for you to spend as you please, whether this be relaxing in your accommodation or beside the sea, taking the opportunity to dive or snorkel in the Red Sea or joining our optional coral viewing tour.

 Finally our journey begins north again, back to Amman along the Dead Sea road.
 Along the way we will make a stop to swim, or float at least, in the strange salty waters of the Dead Sea.
 The tour finishes in Amman the next day with a transfer back to the airport for your departure.